- Plaintext email only

 - to identify a path that confirms your values and promotes positive change.

-- trauma and abuse, loss and grief
+- trauma or emotional abuse, loss or on-going grief

-- Lesbian and gay relationships and concerns
+- Lesbian and gay concerns

-- Obsessive thoughts and/or compulsive behaviours
+- Obsessive thoughts or behaviours

 - We take the time needed to clarify important skills and values, and then a useful direction for your life.